tintinweb/DSAregenK/README.md

 Prerequesites:
 =============

-In order to reconstruct the private_key from signed DSA message you need to have:
+In order to reconstruct the private_key of signed DSA messages you need to have:

 * public_key parameters q [,y,g,p]
 * a signed message consisting of: